 - Increased role for third sector organisations and greater recognition of the role communities can play.

-- Primary care means all of the services that provide a front door to the NHS – whether it is general practices and their staff, pharmacists working in the community, in GP practices, in care homes and in urgent care, or services such as dentists and opticians.
+- Primary care means all the services that provide a front door to the NHS – whether it is general practices and their staff, pharmacists working in the community, in GP practices, in care homes and in urgent care, or services such as dentists and opticians

 - Work with training hubs to enable equity of access for the whole primary care workforce to education and training for current and future roles.

 The value of medicines is recognised

 - Primary care plans should link into the NHS England Medicines Value programme to ensure that every individual patient and the NHS as a whole get the most benefit from medicines